zhenjia2017/RDUKG/README.md

     - Add **%NEO4J_HOME%\bin** to path in the system variables.

     - Verify the Neo4j environment is setup successfully.
-Open cmd, input the follow command to start the Neo4j service:
+Open cmd, input the command to start the Neo4j service:

       ```
        neo4j.bat console